casbolwerk99/GoPayments/README.md

 Found out pretty late in the three hours about the `idempotency_unique_key` and its meaning as to handling multiple payment requests with a shared idempotency ID and that all tying into the DB design.
 Definitely a bit much for the three hours I had.

-Introduced asynchrony in this later stage, because DB handling and waiting for the 'bank' response should definitely be done asynchronously.
+Introduced asynchronicity in this later stage, because DB handling and waiting for the 'bank' response should definitely be done asynchronously.

 ### Changes from 3 hour version

 - SQLite DB support
 - Listen for bank response in a goroutine, update DB
-- Working tests for HTTP authorization and validation (not complete test coverage)
+- Working tests for HTTP validation (not complete test coverage)
 - Use panic instead of log.Fatal to be more Go idiomatic
 - Make everything run asynchronously

 ### Limitations

 - The project is missing the following features and/or functionality:
-    - Wait for bank response
-        - receive return file
-        - update DB
     - XML validation
-    - Idempotency
 - Besides that, limitations from my perspective:
     - No complete test coverage, just showing off some testing
+    - Can be expanded on in all kinds of directions (e.g. auth with middleware, having a separate payments service, DB connection pool, better error handling, etc.)